Joyce Silverstone, Blue

 Freud was a remarkable writer and an intrepid explorer of what most of us don't want to know about, that is, the unconscious.
 His invention changed the world and yet the same people who claim to carry on the work of psychoanalysis continue, despite Lacan's interventions, to speak disparagingly of its founder.
 While there is no perfect founding father, this disparagement of Freud often amounts to resistance to what his life’s work makes us feel severely.

 One cannot practice psychoanalysis without having spent time on the couch or having read what Freud had to say about it.
-Moreover, the best introduction to the work of Jacques Lacan isn’t Bruce Fink or Dany Nobus.
+Moreover, the best introduction to the work of Jacques Lacan isn’t by Bruce Fink or Darian Leader.
 It’s Freud himself.

 Together, we'll explore Freud's theoretical papers, case studies and metapsychological texts.
 We’ll discuss the ways they challenge and inspire us and, importantly, how they inform our clinical practice.